 How often should you pump your septic tank?

-If we’re honest, many vacation guests unfortunately aren’t that careful with what they flush down the toilet or what they put down the kitchen or bathroom sink drains.
-Many of the things that go down the drain may actually damage the septic “ecosystsem” and prevent the natural breakdown of solids.
-This can keep the waste from properly discharging in the septic leach field, which can lead to more issues.
+If we’re honest, many vacation guests unfortunately aren’t that careful with what they flush down the toilet or what they put down the kitchen or bathroom sink drains and garbage disposals.
+Many of the things that go down the drain may actually damage the septic “ecosystsem” and prevent the natural breakdown of solid waste by causing buildup.
+This can keep the waste from properly discharging in the septic leach field, which can lead to clogs, wastewater problems, and more issues.

 In addition, many vacation rental properties are advertised to sleep a lot more guests than they were originally designed to without the septic tank being upgraded to handle more.
-Again – this can lead to major issues.
+Again – this can lead to major issues for homeowners without proper septic service and septic tank cleaning.
 To prevent those major issues, it’s important to give your septic system plenty of attention!
+Read on for septic tank pumping tips to ensure you’re on top of your septic tank maintenance throughout the year.

 What happens when I don’t pump regularly?

 When solids aren’t breaking down, they can cause the septic tank to keep filling up – ultimately backing up into your vacation rental property.
-This is obviously an issue, as no one wants that in their cabin!
-If the problem continues without being addressed, you will probably have to go beyond just pumping the tank.
+This is obviously an issue, as no one wants that in their cabin – whether solid or liquid waste!
+If the problem continues without being addressed, you will probably have to go beyond just pumping the tank or giving the sewer line a proper clean out.
 You will likely have to replace the septic tank and the leach field – which is a much greater expense and takes much longer.

-If you don’t know how many gallons your septic tank is and when it was last pumped and serviced, you probably need to call a professional ASAP.
+If you don’t know the tank size of your septic tank system and when it was last pumped and serviced, you probably need to call a professional ASAP.

 Common Mistakes with Septic Tanks

-Not pumping the septic tank frequently can lead to early drainfield failures and costly repairs.
+If the septic tank is not having regular pumping, it can lead to early drainfield failures, big sewage backups, and costly repairs.
 While it may feel like unnecessary spending to frequently clean and pump the septic tank, believe us – it’s worth it!
-The cost of a new tank or drainfield is much higher than regular maintenance.
+The cost of a new tank or drainfield is much higher than regular maintenance and cleaning service.

 Most septic pump contractors will suggest pumping at least annually, but that is considering a full-time residence.
-A short-term vacation rental property is different, because there are many more people coming in and out throughout the year.
+A short-term vacation rental property has different septic tank needs because there are many more people coming in and out throughout the year.
 And again, many guests won’t take care of your septic tank the way you would.
 We strongly suggest pumping the septic tank before and after heavy use (before and after busy seasons).
 This would mean pumping twice a year, in May and in November.
 Pumping before and after busy seasons can help avoid expensive backups and loss of rental income due to needed repairs.
+It also ensures your septic system works smoothly – preventing more guest complaints.

 What about septic additives/DIY?